rsbmk/mavs/README.md

 ## How is the project built?
 Este proyecto está construido con react, intentando usar las mejores precticas posibles (asi que si vez una mala practica no dudes en corregirme).

-The routes I am managing with the library of [wouter] (https://github.com/molefrog/wouter), and so far I have been super good.
+The routes I am managing with the library of [wouter](https://github.com/molefrog/wouter), and so far I have been super good.

-I'm using [react-helmet] (https://www.npmjs.com/package/react-helmet) to make the titles and short descriptions of the pages
+I'm using [react-helmet](https://www.npmjs.com/package/react-helmet) to make the titles and short descriptions of the pages

 For global states I am using react contexts for storage.
 Although in the future I will do it with Redux.

 And last but not least, I extract the data of the characters from the marvel api.
-But I keep the user data in my own Backend. [link-to-backend] (https://github.com/rsbmk/api-mavs)
+But I keep the user data in my own Backend. [link-to-backend](https://github.com/rsbmk/api-mavs)
 ## Get the proyect

 To get the project you first have to clone the repository, then go to the Mavs folder (which is the project folder) and then install all the dependencies.
 You can do all this with the following commands: